grishagin/CellCounting/README.md

 Windows   C:\Program Files\ImageJ\plugins
 Mac OS X	/Applications/ImageJ/Plugins
 4. Launch ImageJ.
-5. To launch either Macros 1 or Macros 2, follow:
+5. To launch either Macro 1 or Macro 2, follow:
     _Plugins_ > _CellCountingMacro1-v.1.0_
     _Plugins_ > _CellCountingMacro2-v.1.0_
 6. The plugin will prompt you for a folder containing the images to be analyzed.
 7. Output:
-  +	Macros 1:
+  +	Macro 1:
     + File “Cell counting results (ccm1).txt” in the folder with the images analyzed.
     + Copy of the results in the system clipboard.
-  +	Macros 2:
+  +	Macro 2:
     + Folder with the processed images in the folder with the analyzed images.
     + File “Cell counting results (ccm2).txt” in the folder with the analyzed images.
     + Copy of the results in the system clipboard.